Leonardo-Boss/suckless-site/dwm.suckless.org/index.md

 Support
 -------
-See the [faq](//dwm.suckless.org/faq) for the frequent problems that arise.
-The next step is to look at the sourcecode and the config.h for obvious names, which could be related to the problem that arose.
+See the [faq](//dwm.suckless.org/faq) for the frequent questions that are asked.
+The next step is to look at the source-code and the config.h for obvious names, which could be related to the problem that arose.
 If that does not help to fix the problem, then there is the #suckless IRC channel and the mailinglist.